StefanoGenettiUniTN/appa-chinquinaria/README.md

 ## Project Overview

-APPA Chinquinaria is a modular framework designed for the collection, processing, analysis, and forecasting of air quality data in the Trentino region (Italy).
-The system integrates heterogeneous data sources—including local ground stations, regional meteorological data, and European reanalysis datasets—to construct robust datasets for machine learning.
+APPA Chinquinaria is a modular framework designed for the analysis and forecasting of air quality in Trentino.
+To address the dual requirement of **interpretability** and **precision**, the system implements a **Dual-Approach Framework**:

-The core pipeline implements a complete workflow ranging from data ingestion to the training of baseline and deep learning models (LSTM), integrated with an automated explainability layer (SHAP) and a reporting module based on Large Language Models (LLM).
+1.  **Daily Resolution (XAI Focus):** Aggregates data on a daily basis to train interpretable regression models (XGBoost, LightGBM, RF).
+This track integrates an automated **SHAP (SHapley Additive exPlanations)** layer and **LLM-based reporting** to explain meteorological drivers of PM10.

-The project aims to provide interpretable insights into the correlation between meteorological variables and pollutant concentrations (specifically PM10).
+2.  **Hourly Resolution (Deep Forecasting Focus):** Aggregates data on an hourly basis to train state-of-the-art Deep Learning architectures (LSTM, Transformers).
+This track focuses on capturing complex temporal dependencies for robust mid-to-long-term forecasting.

 ## System Architecture